-Have you noticed the ringing in your ears worsens every so often?
+Have you noticed the ringing in your ears increases every so often?
 Tinnitus spikes are caused by an internal or external trigger or a combination of the two.
 Learning what agitates your condition can help you create strategies to avoid tinnitus-inducing scenarios.

 Understanding Tinnitus Spikes